Movie Recommendations for October '23

 Something Cosmic

 The Void and John Carpenter’s: The Thing are both fantastic examples of how effective practical effects are at making the horrors of something other-worldly truly disturbing and shocking.
 There are, of course, interesting characters and sub-plots in both that will hold your attention between the horrifying visuals.
-While The Thing is in my top-3 horror movies of all time, The Void is a decent modern film that manages to elbow its way into the same sub-genre and deserve to be there.
+While The Thing is in my top-3 horror movies of all time, The Void is a decent modern film that manages to elbow its way into the same sub-genre and deserves to be there.

 Something Half-Good

 Both of these movies are pretty flawed, but both have some fantastic moments that make up for a number of those flaws.
 Neither is an easy recommendation, as I often try to tell anyone who hasn’t seen them to set their expectations low, but I think they are both worth a watch for any horror nut.
-Silent Hill gets annoying in some parts and really would be best if you turned the film off right after the “nurses” scene.
-The Exorcist III is a long, slow-burn film that has a decent serial killer mystery in the first half, and a generally-okay possession story in the second half that is elevated by the intense and brilliant performance of Brad Dourif.
+Silent Hill gets annoying in some parts and it really would be best if you turned the film off right after the “nurses” scene.
+The Exorcist III is a long, slow-burn film that has a decent serial killer mystery in the first half, and a generally okay possession story in the second half that is elevated by the intense and brilliant performance of Brad Dourif.
 If he were not in this movie, it would be a mostly forgettable mystery.
 Thankfully, Brad is, as Macho-Man Randy Savage would say, “the cream of the crop!”

 Something B-Grade